greenwoode/Deep-Learning-Specialization/README.md

 # Custom Dataset Building

 These scripts are used to either build a new dataset from YouTUbe, or convert the ImageNet dataset, as a format that can be used for the [model branch](https://github.com/greenwoode/Deep-Learning-Specialization/tree/TF-CNN) code.
 This code creates a  `./Data/` folder that it operates in.
-The fully custom YouTube dataset can be downloaded [here](https://www.dropbox.com/scl/fi/h8rih7gzn5wrvgp8d5ous/Games.7z?rlkey=jvnve5op6vugj31clri2fn9pu&st=hy36u76l&dl=0).
+The fully custom YouTube dataset can be downloaded [here](https://www.dropbox.com/scl/fi/h8rih7gzn5wrvgp8d5ous/Games.7z?rlkey=jvnve5op6vugj31clri2fn9pu&st=hy36u76l&dl=0) (file->download).
 If this link does not work, please contact me so I can correct it.
 The slower alternetive is to run the scripts in this branch to re-generate the dataset, or create a new dataset of your own.

 ## Requirements: